Meal Plans & Dining DollarsPage address: http://mnsu7700france.info.mnsu.edu/reslife/dining/

 Are Students Required to Have a Meal Plan?

-Beginning February 1, students with a housing reservation for 2018-2019 may go online through E-services to choose their meal plan.
+Beginning February 1, students with a housing reservation for 2018-2019 may go online through the housing portal to choose their meal plan.

 Meal Plans for Students Living Off Campus